Nodal sets of Laplace eigenfunctions: estimates of the Hausdorff measure in dimension two and three: Toolbox

 \subsection{Inequalities for solutions of elliptic equations}

-Let $(\M, \g)$ be a smooth Riemannian manifold and $\Delta_{\M}$ be the Laplace operator on $\M$, we always assume that the metric is fixed.
+Let $(\M, \g)$ be a smooth Riemannian manifold and $\Delta_{\M}$ be the Laplace operator on $\M$, which is defined by the metric $g$.
+We always assume that the metric is fixed.
 In the sequel we consider $\M=M\times\R$, where $M$ is a compact manifold with a given metric, on which we study the eigenfunctions, and $\M$ is endowed with the usual metric of the product.
 Although $\M$ is not compact itself, we will always work on the compact subset $P=M\times[-1,1]$ of $\M$ where all our estimates are uniform.

 A function $h$ on $\M$ is called harmonic if it satisfies the elliptic equation